aergoio/guide/source/smart-contracts/lua/reference.md

 ```

 #### Restrictions
-Before the fee system for smart contract is applied to mainnet, there are the following restrictions
+Before the fee system for smart contracts is applied to the mainnet, there are the following restrictions:
 - limit the call depth of call or delegatecall in one transaction to 5

 ### delegatecall(address, function_name, args...)